MediaMath/qasino/README.md

 ###HTTP Interface

 Lastly you can connect with a simple HTTP request.
+The default HTTP port is 15597.
+These requests can also go to the SSL port 443 but will require basic auth.
 There are a couple variations.

 First you can POST a JSON request: